Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_sections.rst

     Paragraph name
     """"""""""""""

-A paragraph must be part of a subsubsection, so the structure is
+A paragraph needs to be part of a subsubsection, so the structure is

 Section name
 ============